mrguamos/jenkins-pipeline-maven-multi-module/README.md

 # jenkins-pipeline-maven-multi-module
-Jenkins Pipeline for Maven Multi-Module Project
+Cross Platform Jenkins Pipeline for Maven Multi-Module Project

+This pipeline scans for changes and build affected modules only